ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/js.md

 #### Creating a client instance

-You can create as many client instances as necessary with `createClient` factory.
+You can create as many client instances as necessary with the `createClient` factory:

 ```ts
 import { createClient } from '@clickhouse/client' // or '@clickhouse/client-web'